Robert-Harte/python-banking/README.md

 Introduction into learning python and Git.

+Phase 1 implemented

-Phase 1 and Phase 2 implemented.
+Phase 2 implemented.

-Phase 3 in progress.
-Update uploaded to git branch for review.
+Phase 3 implemented.

+Phase 4 in progess.
+Customer object updated to use database for storage.
+Current accounts in progress.
+Savings accounts and transactions not started.